 </ img>

-A sample of Goodram IRDM PRO Gen. came to us.2 is not for sale and it seems that the box is not from the new model, but from the predecessor of the first generation Goodram IRDM PRO.
-Although I don’t think there will be any differences in the configuration: in the box is the SSD itself and a plastic insert-thickness increase from 7 to 9.5 mm with an adhesive surface for installation in the corresponding slots.
+A sample of Goodram IRDM PRO Gen arrived to us.2 is not for sale and it seems that the box is not from the new model, but from the predecessor Goodram IRDM PRO of the first generation.
+Although I don’t think there will be any differences in the packaging: in the box there is the SSD itself and a plastic insert that increases the thickness from 7 to 9.5 mm with an adhesive surface for installation in the appropriate slots.

 </ p>What does Goodram IRDM PRO Gen.2 look like?